dwbutler/logstash-logger/README.md

 ## Buffering / Automatic Retries

-Log messages are buffered internally, and automatically re-sent if there is a connection problem.
+For devices that establish a connection to a remote service, log messages are buffered internally and automatically re-sent if there is a connection problem.
 Outputs that support batch writing (Redis and Kafka) will write log messages in bulk from the buffer.
 This functionality is implemented using [Stud::Buffer](https://github.com/jordansissel/ruby-stud/blob/master/lib/stud/buffer.rb).
 You can configure its behavior by passing the following options to LogStashLogger:

-    :buffer_max_items - Max number of items to buffer before flushing.
+* :buffer_max_items - Max number of items to buffer before flushing.
 Defaults to 50.
-    :buffer_max_interval - Max number of seconds to wait between flushes.
+* :buffer_max_interval - Max number of seconds to wait between flushes.
 Defaults to 5.
+* :drop_messages_on_flush_error - Drop messages when there is a flush error.
+Defaults to false.
+* :drop_messages_on_full_buffer - Drop messages when the buffer is full.
+  Defaults to true.

-You can turn this behavior off by setting `buffer_max_items` to `1` or `sync` to `true`.
+You can turn buffering off by setting `buffer_max_items` to `1` or `sync` to `true`.

 Please be aware of the following caveats to this behavior: